History - BASF in the UK

 BASF Chemicals Ltd., London, established as the first BASF-owned distributorship to do business in the UK for BASF after 1945.

-BASF United Kingdom Ltd. established.
+BASF United Kingdom Ltd. established as an associated company, with offices in Abbey House, Victoria Street, London.
 Allied Colloids and Bush, Beach & Gent sole distributors of BASF products.

 Bradford Chemical Co.
 Ltd.set up as an Allied Colloids (Bradford) – BASF joint venture for the manufacture of Helizarin dyes.